jaydjoshi/Solactive/README.md

 5. There is duplicate code in TickerAggregatorNonBlocking and TickerAggregator class.
 I was trying multiple options for testing hence the duplicate code. once benchmarking is done, I would remove one of the 2 classes
 6. As we are dealing with financial data we should use BigDecimal instead of double
+7. I have tested with 100 users and 1000 iterative requests.
+Did not test with concurrent users sending parallel requests.
+Test it and see if performance degrades.

 ## JMeter test results
 Used Jmeter GUI to test post API calls.